Conclusion and next steps

 -

-Different personas, different needs: SRE/Platform Engineers focus on system health and SLOs; AI Developers focus on model behavior and quality.
-Both perspectives are essential.
+Different personas, different needs: SRE/Platform Engineers focus on system health and SLOs; AI Developers focus on model quality and behavior.
+Both perspectives are essential for production AI.

 -